luciusvorenus/Settings/README.md

 ```

 The configuration data is saved as key/value pairs within groups.<br>
-The key names can be composed of letters, numbers and underscores, but
+The key names can be composed of letters, numbers, underscores,
-must start with a letter.<br>
+dots and dashes, but must start with a letter.<br>
 The values can be integers, floats (with a dot as the decimal separator),
 booleans, strings (enclosed in double quotes) or a reference to a
 global variable.<br>